staplespeter/Demo-Project/README.md

 Requirements:
 >NodeJs & NPM

 >MySQL.
 This can be installed from /src/deploy/init.sh for Linux/Deb.

+>Firefox installed as a snap, or another browser or your choice.
+A different browser will require updating /testcaferc.cjs and /.vscode/launch.json.

 To run use:
 >npm install